acm-cui/website-cui2025/organisation/organisers.md

 ---

 <p class="text-center">
-    The following people have volunteered their time to assist in the organisation of ACM CUI {{ site.conference.year }}.
+    The following people have volunteered their time to assist in the organization of ACM CUI {{ site.conference.year }}.
 </p>

 {% for group in site.data.oc %}